phpDocumentor/phpDocumentor/docs/PSR.md

 It is RECOMMENDED to use this tag with every function and method.
 Exceptions to this recommendation are:

-1. **constructors**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return self` is provided.
+1. **constructors**: the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return self` is provided.
-2. **functions and methods without a `return` value**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.
+2. **functions and methods without a `return` value**: the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.

-This tag MUST NOT occur more than once in a "DocBlock" and is limited to the "DocBlock" of a "Structural Element" or type method or function.
+This tag MUST NOT occur more than once in a "DocBlock" and is limited to the "DocBlock" of a "Structural Element" of a method or function.

 #### Examples